 Grass tennis courts are ideal for booming serves and players who enjoy playing near the net.
 This explains why repeated Wimbledon champions Roger Federer and Pete Sampras excelled on grass rather than clay.
 Because of the differences in mobility, players wear specific grass-court shoes with protection on the outside.

-Players must wear shoes with fully flat soles to avoid damaging the grass at Wimbledon.
+Players must wear tennis shoes with fully flat soles to avoid damaging the grass at Wimbledon.
 On grass, aggressive tennis is rewarded more than on any other surface.
 Serve and volley tennis has traditionally been the path to success, with returners having less time to react to the serve and good volleyers dominating the forecourt.

-In the twentieth century, a worn trail from the server’s location to the internet would form.
+In the twentieth century, a worn trail from the server’s location to the net would form.
 However, with modifications to the composition of the grass in recent years, baseline tennis has begun to dominate.